sunpy/sunpy/doc/source/guide/vso.rst

 slightly less familiar to Solarsoft/IDL users (which is why we have two different syntaxes).

-Let's say I want all the EIT data between 2001/01/01 and 2001/01/02.
+Let's say I want all the EIT data between 2001/01/01 and 2001/01/02 (note that you can use any format understood by the parse_time function to specify the date and times you want).
 Using the legacy query syntax, this is simply

     >>> client=vso.VSOClient()
     >>> qr=client.query_legacy(tstart='2001/01/01', tend='2001/01/02', instrument='EIT')